strangerstudios/paid-memberships-pro/readme.txt

 * BUG FIX: Fixed bug in Braintree webhook when using certain versions of PHP.
 * BUG FIX: Correct Braintree plans flagged as faulty.
 * BUG FIX/ENHANCEMENT: Added Order Code to the Orders Export CSV
 * BUG FIX/ENHANCEMENT: Removed another warning RE billing limits with the Stripe gateway.
+(Thanks, Jordan Kohl)
 * ENHANCEMENT: Added the pmpro_include_pricing_fields filter.
 * ENHANCEMENT: Adding IDs to action links in the account shortcode so users can target them with CSS/JS.
 * ENHANCEMENT: Updated French Translation.
 (Thanks, Pascal)